ankane/guess/README.md

 # {gender: "unknown", confidence: nil}
 ```

-Data obtained from the [US Census Bureau](http://www.census.gov/genealogy/www/data/1990surnames/names_files.html), so it works best with American names.
+Data obtained from the [US Census Bureau](https://www.census.gov/topics/population/genealogy/data/1990_census/1990_census_namefiles.html), so it works best with American names.
+The data source does not contain information on non-binary genders.

 ## Installation